Bentcher: Common varieties

-Sefer HaKidush is a special bentcher, which is often hard cover and may be leather bound, and especially decorated.
-This bentcher contains all of the kiddush prayers for the eves and mornings of Shabbath, and the hagim or yomim tobim, the Jewish holidays, and is most used by the head of the household (usually the father) or a rabbi.
+Sefer HaKidush is a special bencher, which is often hardcover and maybe leather bound and especially decorated.
+This bentcher contains all of the kiddush prayers for the eves and mornings of Shabbat and Jewish holidays and is most used by the head of the household (usually the father) or a rabbi.
 It is frequently given as a wedding gift to the groom.